MSchnei/motion_dependent_pRF/README.md

 ## How to use

-This package includes three different stimulus sets, depending on desired purpose.
+This accumulation of scripts is WIP and includes three different stimulus sets, which will later be separated in different packages.
-The sets are organized into three different folders: MotLoc, MotDepPrf, PsychoPhysics
+The sets are organized into three different folders for now: MotLoc, MotDepPrf, PsychoPhysics

 1. MotLoc: Stimulation script to map visual areas (especially area hMT) using the pRF framework.